 In addition to sacrament meeting, people are invited to a second hour of learning in smaller, more interactive settings.
 There are various classes available for adults, teens, and children where we study the scriptures and words of living prophets and discuss how we can follow Jesus Christ.

 You’re more than welcome to come as you are.
-If you’re worried you’ll stand out, we try to wear nicer clothes than we wear the rest of the week, to reflect our reverence for God.
+If you’re worried you’ll stand out, we try to wear nicer clothes than the ones we wear the rest of the week in order to reflect our reverence for God.
 The most common attire you’ll see at church is a dress shirt and tie for men and a skirt or dress for women.

 No. We do believe in the law of tithing found in the Bible.
 But our members who choose to pay tithing do that privately, not as part of the worship service.
 You won’t be asked for donations during a meeting.